juanfernandes/juanfernandes-uk/src/notes/monthly-notes-february-2021.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: February 2021'
+title: "Monthly Notes: February 2021"
-description: February was quite a busy month work-wise.
-Finishing the Property with Prospect website as well as finishing and presenting the design for the new Surbiton Tyre and Wheels website
+description: "February was quite a busy month work-wise.
+Finishing the Property with Prospect website as well as finishing and presenting the design for the new Surbiton Tyre and Wheels website"
 keywords:
   - surbiton tyre and wheels
   - property with prospect
   - work
   - freelance
   - monthly notes
   - notes
   - intelliflo
   - new job
 date: 2021-03-05T00:00:00Z
 tags:
   - monthly-notes
-- notes

 ---
 February was quite a busy month work-wise.
-Finishing the Property with Prospect website as well as finishing and presenting the design for the new Surbiton Tyre and Wheels website.
+Finishing the Property with Prospect website as well as finishing and presenting the design for the new Surbiton Tyre and Wheels website.{.lead}

 ## Work